jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) In subsection (1), a disputable decision does not include an assessment.

 ### 138G Effect of disclosure notice: exclusion of evidence
-(1) Unless subsection (2) applies, if the Commissioner issues a disclosure notice to a disputant, and the disputant challenges the disputable decision, the Commissioner and the disputant may raise in the challenge only—that are disclosed in the Commissioner's statement of position and in the disputant's statement of position.
+(1) Unless subsection (2) applies, if the Commissioner issues a disclosure notice to a disputant, and the disputant challenges the disputable decision, the Commissioner and the disputant may raise in the challenge only— that are disclosed in the Commissioner's statement of position and in the disputant's statement of position.
   (a) the facts and evidence, and the issues arising from them; and (b) the propositions of law,—
 (2) A hearing authority may, on application by a party to a challenge to a disputable decision, allow the applicant to raise in the challenge new facts and evidence, and new propositions of law, and new issues, if satisfied that—